 New parents don’t need to know everything

-The title of Dr. Gregory Parkinson’s book kind of says it all.
+Dr. Gregory Parkinson’s book kind of says it all.

 Giggle More, Worry Less: A Pediatrician’s Thoughts for New Parents offers common sense, compassion, and humor, wrapped in practical advice on ways to reduce the stress of parenting.